grnet/kamaki/docs/library/clients.rst

 Reserve IP
 ^^^^^^^^^^
-**Example:** Check if there are free IP, reserve one if not and use it with a server.
+**Example:** Check if there are free IPs, reserve one if not and use it with a server.

 .. literalinclude:: examples/network-ip.py